Jerry Collins

-Jerry Collins (4 November 1980 – 5 June 2015) was a Samoan – New Zealand rugby union player.
-He played for New Zealand, for whom he was capped 48 times, as well as for the Wellington Hurricanes in New Zealand, Toulon and Narbonne in the Rugby Pro D2, Ospreys in the UK, and Yamaha Júbilo in Japan.
-He played as a flanker and number eight, and was considered to be one of the hardest tacklers in rugby history.
+Jerry Collins (4 November 1980 – 5 June 2015) was a professional rugby union player.
+Although he was born in Apia, Samoa, he grew up in New Zealand and played for the New Zealand national team, earning 48 caps.
+At club level, he played for the Hurricanes Super Rugby franchise in New Zealand, Toulon and Narbonne in the Rugby Pro D2, Ospreys in Wales, and Yamaha Júbilo in Japan.
+He played as a flanker and number eight, and was considered to be one of the hardest tacklers in the sport.

-Collins and his partner, Alana Madill, were killed in a car accident in southern France in June 2015.
+Collins and his partner, Alana Madill, were killed in a car crash in southern France in June 2015.

 Early career

-Collins was born in Samoa but grew up in his beloved hometown of Porirua.
-He made New Zealand Secondary Schools through his performance in the 1st XV side at St. Patrick's in Wellington for three seasons running in 1996, 1997 and 1998 and was Player of the Tournament at the 1999 World Junior Championships (Under-19) which New Zealand won, before going on to become the first player from that team to be called up to the All Blacks in 2001.
+Collins was born in the Samoan capital of Apia, but grew up in Porirua on New Zealand's North Island.
+He made New Zealand Secondary Schools through his performance in the 1st XV side at St. Patrick's in Wellington for three seasons running in 1996, 1997 and 1998 and was Player of the Tournament at the 1999 World Junior Championships (Under-19) which New Zealand won, before going on to become the first player from that team to be called up to the New Zealand national team (the All Blacks) in 2001.